Sternocleidomastoid muscle (SCM)

 Common causes of SCM dysfunction include:

-• Mechanical overload in extension or flexion
+• Mechanical overload in extension or flexion4

-• Chronic rotation to one side
+• Chronic rotation to one side4

 • Truck drivers